We explain, in understandable terms, how insurance works for you.

 Once enrolled in Medicare you can 'enhance' your coverage, to suit your circumstances (another subject in itself).
 You can cover your share of Medicare's deductibles and co-pays, partially or in full (again, another subject in itself).

-Medicare is both simple and complex.
 We listen to you.
 We ask questions.
 We explain, in understandable terms, how all the PARTs of Medicare work and how you can use them in your best interest in your circumstances.

 Medicare determines eligibility to enroll into Medicare PARTs A/B/C/D/E. Eligibility varies depending on age and other factors.